Dinner's Ready: Pappa al Pomodoro is Served!

-In Tuscany, even small children grow up with pappa al pomodoro
+In Tuscany, even little kids grow up eating Pappa al Pomodoro.

 Tomato soup with bread?
 Or bread with tomato soup?

-Just as opinions differ as to whether pappa al pomodoro is tomato soup with bread or rather bread with tomato soup, opinions also differ as to whether it is a summer or winter dish.
-I say: no matter!
-Pappa al pomodoro always works!
-The term "soup" in connection with pappa al pomodoro is also misleading, as it is more of a porridge - a "pappa".
-But no matter what you call this dish and when you eat it, the important thing is which products you use.
+Just as opinions differ on whether Pappa al pomodoro is tomato soup with bread or more like bread with tomato soup, there are also different ideas about whether it's a summer or a winter dish.
+I say: Who cares!
+Pappa al pomodoro always hits the spot!
+Though calling it a 'soup' in connection with Pappa al pomodoro is a bit misleading, as it's more like a porridge — a 'pappa' actually.
+But no matter what you call this dish or when you eat it, what's important are the ingredients you use.

 Pappa al Pomodoro

-Tomatoes and stale Pane Toscano make a fantastic meal
+Tomatoes and stale Pane Toscano make for a fantastic meal.

-Just how important tomatoes are to the Italians can be seen from the fact that Valeria from the Cinciole winery has planted 60 (!) tomato plants of six different varieties in her "Orto", or vegetable garden, this year.
-After all, each variety is suitable for something specific: Cuore di Bue, i.e. oxheart tomatoes, for preserving sauces.
+Just how important tomatoes are to Italians is also clear from the fact that Valeria from the Cinciole winery planted 60 (!) tomato plants of six different varieties in her 'Orto' (vegetable garden) this year.
+After all, each variety is good for something specific: Cuore di Bue, or Oxheart tomatoes, for preserving in sauces.
 San Marzano for preserving and snacking.
-Roma, Napoli etc etc. In Italy, tomatoes are not just vegetables, they are a cultural asset and the backbone of Italian cuisine!
+Roma, Napoli, and so on and so forth.
+In Italy, a tomato isn't just a vegetable; it's a cultural treasure and the backbone of Italian cuisine!

-The best thing about pappa al pomodoro is that this typical Tuscan dish, which everyone cooks a little differently, is sensationally easy to prepare but simply sensational in taste.
+The best thing about Pappa al Pomodoro is: This classic Tuscan dish, which everyone cooks a little differently, is super easy to make but tastes absolutely amazing.

-Depending on the season and taste, pappa al pomodoro can be served cold, lukewarm or hot.
-And depending on the degree of heat, you can also play with the flavors with which you refine the pappa al pomodoro: mint and a few drops of lemon juice go very well with a cold, summery version - this gives the extra freshness kick when sweet, summer-ripe tomatoes are used.
+Depending on the season and your preference, Pappa al Pomodoro can be served cold, lukewarm, or hot.
+And depending on how warm it is, you can also play around with the flavors you use to enhance your Pappa al Pomodoro: For a cold, summery version, mint and a few drops of lemon juice are absolutely perfect — they give it an extra fresh kick, especially when you're using sweet, ripe summer tomatoes.

-In the lukewarm version, fresh basil is simply unbeatable - my personal favorite pappa.
-In the winter months, when fresh herbs are perhaps rather scarce, I like to spice up the pappa with a little crushed juniper and a tiny dash of gin.
-Simply fantastico!
-As you can see, despite its simplicity, pappa al pomodoro is a dish that is incredibly versatile.
+For the lukewarm version, fresh basil is simply unbeatable — it's my personal favorite Pappa.
+In the winter months, when fresh herbs might be a bit scarce, I love to spice up the Pappa with a little crushed juniper and a tiny splash of gin.
+Simply fantastic!
+You see: for all its simplicity, Pappa al pomodoro is an incredibly versatile dish.
 Buon Appetito!

 Back